vinay027626/NumPy-Mini-Project/README.md

 # NumPy-Mini-Project
 Mini Project using NumPy

-Let us build a mini project using the NumPy module Path : Project data = "makeSenseOfCensus.csv"
+Let us build a mini project using the NumPy module<br>

+Path : Project data = "makeSenseOfCensus.csv"

 Features of the data set: